A. W. Hamilton: Hargrave Military Academy

 After serving as an assistant under Kevin Keatts for five years, Hamilton took over the Hargrave program as the head coach in 2011.
-During his time as head coach (2011–2017) at Hargrave, Hamilton compiled 237 wins and 22 losses.
-In 2016, he led his team to a 47–1 record and captured the 2016 National Prep Championship.
-Hamilton helped get 63 of his players to NCAA Division I and 25 to the NCAA Division II over his six years in charge.
+During his time as head coach (2011–2017), Hamilton compiled 237 wins and 22 losses.
+In 2016, he led his team to a 47–1 record and won the 2016 National Prep Championship.
+Hamilton helped get 63 of his players to NCAA Division I and 25 to NCAA Division II colleges over his six years in charge.
 Two of his players were drafted in the 2015 NBA Draft, Terry Rozier (#16 to the Boston Celtics) and Montrezl Harrell (#32 to the Houston Rockets).
-Hamilton's accolades while at Hargrave consist of: National Prep Coach of the Year (2012, 2016), East Region Coach of the Year (2014, 2015, 2017), Program of the Decade (2012), six Nation Prep Elite Eight appearances, and three National Prep Final Fours, to go along with his 91.5 win percentage.
-Kyle Goon of the San Bernardino Sun said, “Hamilton was Hargrave’s Phil Jackson.”
+Hamilton's accolades while at Hargrave include National Prep Coach of the Year (2012, 2016), East Region Coach of the Year (2014, 2015, 2017), Program of the Decade (2012), six Nation Prep Elite Eight appearances, and three National Prep Final Fours, along with his 91.5 win percentage.
 Hamilton was twice awarded Hargrave's O.B.
 Teague Coach of the Year award, which is presented to the academy's top overall athletic coach, in 2012 and 2016.
-On Sept.
-21, 2017, Hamilton was inducted into the Hargrave Military Academy Basketball Hall of Fame.
-Hamilton was named Hargrave Coach of the Decade during the 2010 time period.
+On September 21, 2017, Hamilton was inducted into the Hargrave Military Academy Basketball Hall of Fame.
+Hamilton was named Hargrave Coach of the Decade for the 2010s.
+Kyle Goon of the San Bernardino Sun said, "Hamilton was Hargrave's Phil Jackson."